restpose/restpose/docs/collections.rst

 (`type` = `ignore`)

 Ignore fields are completely ignored.
 They may be defined to prevent the default action for unknown fields being performed on them.

-.. todo: check that the behaviour for an ignore field which has a store_field parameter is sensible, and document it.
+Note that this field type does not support the `store_field` parameter; the contents of an ignored field will never be stored.

 ID fields
 ---------